 The paintings shown in this page are by Alberto Pisa and were published in 1905 to illustrate Rome, one of the Black's Beautiful Books.

 The attention of Pisa focused on the most ancient churches of Rome and especially on those which for

-being outside the center of Papal Rome had been less touched by later modifications and refurbishments.
+being outside the centre of Papal Rome had been less affected by later modifications and refurbishments.

 S. Maria in Cosmedin, with its Cosmati pavement and without chapels crammed with paintings and statues, offered Pisa the opportunity to show an interior which reminded the viewer of the simplicity of Northern Europe churches.
 By portraying a lonely woman in prayer he suggested that direct relationship between the believer and God which his readers were likely to appreciate.

 The golden mosaics of Cappella di S. Zenone were evocative of Byzantine Constantinople, a city which was very much in fashion in the early XXth century and which was seen as a very exotic location: this may explain why they were selected by Pisa.

 S. Clemente is a church which truly offers works of art of all periods, including IIIrd century paintings portraying Mithraic rites.
 Pisa selected Cappella del Paradiso, with paintings by Masolino and Masaccio, and the apse with its fine mosaics.